yimyom/odroid-xu4-setup/README.md

 	1. Assuming you're on a text terminal (see above on how to switch to a text terminal from Kodi), the first step is to create directories to store MAME data.
 The external USB drive is mounted to `/media/usb0` and by default to `/media/usb` too.
 We will assume it's the case from now on.

-	2. We now create the directory structure as required by AML for MAME:

 	```bash
 	cd /media/usb
 	sudo mkdir mame